cbroder/acmecomdocs/site/content/acumatica-magento-attribute-mapping/category-mapping/index.md

 ---
 ## 4.2 Category Mapping

-*	Map the Magento Attributes with Acumatica Attributes from Drop down list and define the direction and then click on Save.
+*	Map the Magento Attribute with the Acumatica Attribute from the dropdown and define the direction.
+Click the Save button.
-*	Update Schema: Whenever there is a change in the Envelope we need to click on Update schema.
-It fetches the all the latest Acumatica attributes.
+*	**Update Schema** - Whenever there is a change in the envelope, click the Update Schema button.
+This fetches the latest Acumatica attributes.

 ![category-mapping](images/category-mapping.png?classes=shadow)